anikolaou-mercuria/interview/README.md

 Draw and explain a system design to ingest real time data used to drive trading apps.
 Use the draw.io file to do so.

+Scenario

+1. What do you do if you disagree with a senior leader's design decision?
+2. What do you do if you don't understand business requirements or a design
+3. What do you do if you can't meet your effort estimates on a project?

 ```